Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "We must form a home here, because there is no other home for us now.
 Not now, and maybe never again.
 Great Father knows this.
 He..."
 She paused, gathered her courage, and continued.
-"When I was being...debriefed, I asked what he would do.
+"When I was being... debriefed, I asked what he would do.
 He said to me he would do 'whatever I wanted.'
 Then he proved it.
-He did an awful thing in my...in *our* name.
+He did an awful thing in my... in *our* name.
 For *us.* He continues to do awful things.
-And Sisters...Mothers...it is killing him to do it.
+And Sisters...
+Mothers... it is killing him to do it.
 I only met with him briefly afterwards but there is a sorrow about him..."

 Myun placed an enormous and comforting paw on her shoulder lightly.
 Naydra went on.
 "I will not let his anguish be for nothing.
 He wants us *safe.* I would be safe, here, where I will *never again* be touched by a male unless I invite him.
-That safety...does not exist on Gao."
+That safety... does not exist on Gao."

 The murmur of approval that swept the hall prevented her from going on, and in a way it was a relief to take her seat.
 Myun returned to the center to speak,